JeremiahKaren/35percent.github.io/_posts/2020-02-10-heygate-final-chapter-funding-affordable-housing-review.md

 But now in Monday's [committee report]() Southwark says:

 > "There is no obligation on Lendlease to seek public funds." (para 283)

+We say Lendlease should commit to a viability review and apply for grant funding and if they refuse, Southwark should reject this application.

 There are a number of reasons why a viability review is necessary, it's not just that the original viability assessment on which the affordable housing offer is based was [proven to be dodgy](https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright) or that the increase in the number of homes proposed by the last phase will improve the viability; it's also that there has been another significant change to the viability of the scheme brought about by Lendlease's recent decision to let rather than sell the homes in the later phases of the scheme in a [partnership with a Canadian Pension Fund](https://www.constructionenquirer.com/2018/01/17/lendlease-launches-1-5bn-build-to-rent-partnership/).